eyjohn/evdev.me/_posts/2019-10-27-setting-up-development-and-production-kubernetes-cluster.md

 #### 2. Add an issuer

-**NOTE: Please using a staging issuer first before attempting to use a production one to avoid getting banned/throttled by Let's Encrypt by accident!**
+**NOTE: Please use a staging issuer first before attempting to use a production one to avoid getting banned/throttled by Let's Encrypt by accident!**

 Create the following configuration file (and replace your email).